 With Mykonos to the north and Santorini to the south, many people sail past Paros and neighbouring Naxos (below) which is a shame because both islands are packed with Greek charm yet devoid of Greek tourist crowds.
 You don’t need to leave the port town of Parika to enjoy Paros – it’s one charming bar, cafe, boutique and restaurant after another.
 But you should leave Parika because Paros has some stunning beaches.
 Since the crowds are so thin and the locals so accommodating, its worth hiring a quad bike to explore Paros; navigating the roads is easy.
 Armed with four wheels, you can spent the day beach hopping.
 No need to even referr to a map – just see a stretch of sea or beach and heading that way, wind and salt air in your hair.
 It’s days like these, absent the pushing and shoving of other tourists, that serve up the best memories of the Greek Islands.

 If you’re looking for a ‘blue and white’ island to rival Santorini, but without the crowds, visit Naxos.
-Like many Greek Islands, the port of Naxos is situated in the capital, Hora, which is a swirl of winding whitewashed alleys.
+Like many islands in Greece, the port of Naxos is situated in the capital, Hora, which is a swirl of winding whitewashed alleys.
 Don’t miss the Kastro, a Venetian neighbourhood within Hora, which is the most picturesque part complete with tumbling pink bougainvillaea and the remains of the old fortified castle, Tower of Sanoudos.
 That said, it’s difficult not to find yourself in Kastro – just wander from the port and you’ll find yourself pleasantly lost in the streets in no time.

 Tip: Try the fresh squid for lunch overlooking the port.
 The food and prices on Naxos alone are enough to merit a stop, if only for a short while.